A Tale of Two Cities: Pessimism and Opportunism in Offline Dynamic Pricing: Models and Assumptions

 \subsection{Limitations of Baseline Methods}

 Before discussing the limitations of the two baseline methods, we first introduce several key concepts: the regret of a policy, the full coverage assumption, and the partial coverage assumption.

-\textbf{\textit{Regret function}}.
-To assess the quality of an estimated policy $\widehat \pi$, we often use the regret $\mu^{\widehat\pi}$ defined as where the underlying probability measure for $X_1$ is the same as our offline data distribution.
+To assess the quality of an estimated policy $\widehat \pi$, we use the regret $\mu^{\widehat\pi}$ defined as where the probability measure for $X_1$ is the same as our offline data distribution.
 By definition, the regret is always non-negative and a smaller regret indicates better performance for policy $\widehat \pi$.

 \textbf{\textit{Full coverage}}.
-Denote $\prob_t^{\pi}(a)$ as the marginal distribution of the price observed at time $t$, following the policy $\pi$, and $\prob_t^{\pi^b}(a)$ is similarly defined for the behavior policy.
-The full coverage assumption holds if, for any $t$, there exists a finite constant $C$, such that
+Denote $\prob_t^{\pi}(x,a)$ as the marginal distribution of the inventory level and price observed at time $t$, following the policy $\pi$, and $\prob_t^{\pi^b}(x,a)$ is similarly defined for the behavior policy.
+The full coverage assumption holds if there exists a universal constant $C$, such that

 This full coverage assumption, also known as the concentrability assumption \citep{antos2008learning,munos2008finite,farahmand2010error}, requires that the offline data-generating process sufficiently covers the whole range of prices that will be deployed by the company.